For basic information on the Corporate Activity Tax, visit our frequently asked questions.

 used for federal income tax purposes.

 While returns must be filed annually, CAT taxpayers that meet the estimated payment threshold are required to make estimated quarterly payments throughout the tax year.
-Generally, estimated payments are due April 30, July 31, October 31, and January 31 for the preceding quarter.
+Generally, estimated payments are due for the previous quarter on or before the last day of the fourth, seventh, and 10th months of the tax year, and on the last day of the first month immediately following the end of the tax year.
+If the due date falls on a weekend or holiday, the estimated payment or return is due the following business day.
 For further information on estimated payments, please refer to our “When are estimated payments required" FAQ.

 For purposes of the CAT, a person is an agent if the person acts on behalf of and subject to the control of another person (a principal).
 A determination of whether an agency relationship exists is based on a consideration of all the facts and circumstances.
 A contract purporting to establish an agent-principal relationship is just one relevant fact to consider when determining if an agent-principal relationship exists.
 For additional information and helpful examples, please refer to Oregon Administrative Rules (OAR 150-317-1100).